Generative Datalog with Continuous Distributions: Parallel Probabilistic Chase

 \item $\EEEE$ is the event

 with $\XXXX_{ij_i} = \set[\big]{ ( \phi_i, \vec a_{ ij_i }, b ) \with b \in \WW_{ \phi_i } }$, and \item $\mu$ is the probability measure on $\DDD \restriction_{ \EEEE }$ that is defined by

-for all measurable $\DDDD \subseteq \EEEE$, where $\psi_i$ is the parameterized distribution in the rule of $\G$ that $\phi$ originated from, $\WW = \prod_{ i = 1 }^{ k } \WW_{ \phi_i }^{ \ell_i }$ and $\mu^{\otimes}$ is the product measure $\mu^{\otimes} = \bigotimes_{ i = 1 }^{ k }\mu_{ \psi_i }^{ \otimes\ell_i }$ on $\WW$ with $\mu_{\psi_i}$ being the measure underlying the parameterized distribution $\psi_i$ (cf. \cref{ssec:paramdist}).\qedhere \end{itemize} \end{definition}
+for all measurable $\DDDD \subseteq \EEEE$, where $\psi_i$ is the parameterized distribution in the rule of $\G$ that $\phi_i$ originated from, $\WW = \prod_{ i = 1 }^{ k } \WW_{ \phi_i }^{ \ell_i }$ and $\mu^{\otimes}$ is the product measure $\mu^{\otimes} = \bigotimes_{ i = 1 }^{ k }\mu_{ \psi_i }^{ \otimes\ell_i }$ on $\WW$ with $\mu_{\psi_i}$ being the measure underlying the parameterized distribution $\psi_i$ (cf. \cref{ssec:paramdist}).\qedhere \end{itemize} \end{definition}

 Note that as before (see \cref{ssec:seqstep}), we use a dummy integration for non-existential rules to enable the unified expression of \labelcref{eq:parstepmeas}.
-Then, we again concentrate on the existential rules and interpret the deterministic ones as special cases.
-(Cf. the discussion below \cref{def:seqstep}.)
+Then, we again concentrate on the existential rules and interpret the deterministic ones as special cases (cf.\ \cref{rem:determpdist}).

 \begin{remark} Note that by definition of $\Ext_{\vec\ell}$, the case where multiple deterministic rules with the same left-hand sides are applicable, is nicely resolved, and the corresponding fact is only added once in the extension, i.e., the results from applications of deterministic \mbox{rules may collapse}.